eyspahn/SeattleCrimeCannabis/README.md

 ## Data Sources

 - Seattle 911 Incident Reports.
 These will capture a range of incidents across the city.
 Lat/Lon is provided, which makes analysis easier than crime reported by a per-district basis.
+The file is currently 1.3 Million + entries long, so let's access what we need by the [API](https://dev.socrata.com/foundry/data.seattle.gov/pu5n-trf4).
 - Cannabis retail info.
-The locations of all the cannabis stores in Seattle.
+The locations of all the cannabis stores in Seattle and when they opened.
 Also, the amount of revenue the stores make.
+This is available through data from the Washington Liquor and Cannabis Board.
 - Socioeconomic Data, from the US Census / American Community Survey.
-I haven't determined which of their data sets is most appropriate.
+Currently leaning towards the ACS 5-year survey.
+The ACS has a [handbook for data users] (https://www.census.gov/content/dam/Census/library/publications/2008/acs/ACSGeneralHandbook.pdf) which includes details on the data, collection methods, error, and so on, and the appedices get into the statistical measures - margin of error, confidence intervals, and so on.